microsoft/pxt/docs/accessibility/screenreaders.md

-# Screen Readers
+# Assistive technologies

-Several screen readers exist and allow consumers with vision impairement to use MakeCode.
+Several screen readers exist and allow consumers with vision impairment to use MakeCode.

 ## JAWS (Job Access With Speech) Screen Reader